- Early signs of soy allergy are rash, hives or eczema.

 - Soy protein (including soy protein isolate, soy protein concentrate, and hydrolyzed soy protein)

 - Soy sauce

-- Teriyaki sauce and other sauces that might be made with soy sauce
+- Teriyaki sauce and other sauces or foods that might be made with soy sauce

 - Textured vegetable protein (TVP)

 There are some unexpected sources of soy as soybeans and soy products can be found in many foods including:

 - High-protein energy bars